 To get to the museum, we walked from our hotel – assured by Antoine that it was “just up the road”.
 Up was the word, bracing the steep pente or hill of La Montée de la Rochette to the Croix-Rousse plateau (note the lovely word plateau when you get to the top!)
 If you have a step-tracking app or bracelet, you’ll be proud of such a condensed 10-minute climb to merit a taste of the local specialities!

 The good news is that there are plenty of wonderful bakeries in the neighbourhood to satisfy your savoury or sweet tooth.
-There are so many, I’m preparing a separate post, JUST on the sweet side of Lyon – coming next.
+There are so many, I’ve written a separate post, JUST on the sweet side of Lyon – here.

 What are the Bouchons Lyonnais?